tinkernerd/TinkerVault/Notes/JavaScript Functions.md

   - JavaScript
 category: Programming
 ---
-Here’s the markdown for each of the **JavaScript** topics you mentioned.
-You can add these to your notes:

----
 # JavaScript Functions

 Functions are one of the core building blocks in JavaScript.
 They allow you to encapsulate code that can be reused.